MOUNT DESERT, Maine — Local officials have voted in favor of implementing a townwide moratorium on communications towers.

 The town does not regulate towers less than 40 feet tall, he said, and communications towers are exempt from local ordinances that apply to towers above that height.

-With the selectmen’s vote, the planning board now is expected to begin drafting an ordinance that would apply to towers.
+With the selectmen’s vote, the local planning board now is expected to begin drafting an ordinance that would apply to towers.
 Whether the moratorium would apply only to communications towers or also to other structures such as wind turbines depends on what the planning board recommends and what voters eventually approve, if anything.

 MacDonald said that if voters approve the moratorium proposal in May, it would be retroactive to the selectmen’s Feb.
 9 vote.
 If voters approve the measure, and if any towers start to go up after that date, they could be found in violation of the moratorium, MacDonald said.